Meghrajji III: Later life

 Since 1966, he had served as the President of Rajkumar College, Rajkot and of the Sri Rajaram Educational Foundation.
 He was also a life member of the Millfield Society, the Indian Council of World Affairs, the Indian Parliamentary Group, the Commonwealth Parliamentary Association (all since 1967), the Linguistic Society of India, the Numismatic Society of India, the Heraldry Society of India and the World Wildlife Fund.
-As well, he was a Fellow of the Royal Asiatic Society and of the Royal Anthropological Institute of Great Britain and Ireland.
-He was also a member of the Cricket Club of India and a Fellow of the Royal Historical Society.
+He was also a Fellow of the Royal Asiatic Society and of the Royal Anthropological Institute of Great Britain and Ireland.
+Additionally, he was a member of the Cricket Club of India and a Fellow of the Royal Historical Society.

 Death

 The Maharaja died of complications of old age at Dhrangadhra on 1 August 2010, aged 87.
 He was succeeded by his eldest son Sodhsalji Shatrujitdev, the heir and titular Maharaja to the throne of Dhrangadhra-Halvad.
+He was the last surviving member of any grade of the Order of the Indian Empire.